NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/DICOM-SR/README.md

 1. Identify gaps in dcmjs for reading/writing DICOM-SR
 1. Add support for freehand and segmentation
-1. Convert AIM to DICOM-SR and DICOM-SR to AIM and show interoperability between ePAD and OHIF
+1. Convert AIM to DICOM-SR and DICOM-SR to AIM and show interoperability between ePAD, OHIF and Slicer 3D

 ## Approach and Plan